A simple, one-bowl Gluten-Free Apple Crumb Cake made with almond flour, laced with cinnamon, and loaded with fresh apples.

 So many baked goods, so little time.
 This time of year lends itself to the best kind of seasonal baking (in my opinion).
-Apples, pumpkins, pears, and plums make for swoon-inducing pies, cakes, crumbles, and crisps.
+And there is no shortage of apple recipes.

 Paired with a cup of coffee or tea, this cinnamon-sweet apple treat is perfect for breakfast and just as enjoyable as an afternoon snack or post-dinner dessert.

 Love this recipe?
 Please consider leaving a 5-star 🌟🌟🌟🌟🌟rating on the recipe card below and let me know what you think in the comments!